Fate/Extella: The Umbral Star

-Fate/Extella: The Umbral Star (フェイト/エクステラ, Feito/Ekusutera) is an action video game developed and published by Marvelous.
-The game is the third installment in the universe that began with Fate/Extra and the second one to be released outside of Japan.
+is an action video game developed and published by Marvelous.
+It is the third installment in the Fate/Extra universe, following the earlier Fate/Extra CCC.
 It was first announced in March 2016 and released in Japan in November 2016 for the PlayStation 4 and PlayStation Vita consoles; its release in North America and Europe occurred in January 2017.
 Nintendo Switch and Microsoft Windows versions were released in July 2017 for all three regions.

-The game's plot involved the conflict between two factions led by Nero and Tamamo from Fate/Extra fighting each other over control of the Moon Cell and the Holy Grail.
+The game follows the conflict between two factions led by Nero and Tamamo from the original Fate/Extra game, fighting each other over control of the Moon Cell and the Holy Grail.
 They are soon joined by a third faction led by Altera who has the intent of destroying civilization as well as Saber from Fate/stay night who wishes to stop the conflict between the three factions.
 A direct sequel titled Fate/Extella Link was released for PS4 in Japan in 2018, and later worldwide for PS4, Switch and PC in 2019.